-(Application Fee)
+(Application fee)

-- Article 107 (1) A person that applies for mediation must pay the application fee that has been fixed by Cabinet Order in consideration of actual costs. - (2) The provisions of the preceding paragraph do not apply if the person that would be required to pay an application fee pursuant to the provisions of that paragraph is the national or local government or an equivalent corporation
+- Article 107 (1) A person that applies for mediation must pay the application fee that has been fixed by Cabinet Order in consideration of actual costs. - (2) The provisions of the preceding paragraph do not apply if the person that would be required to pay an application fee pursuant to the provisions of that paragraph is the State, etc.

-(Referral to Mediation)
+(Referral to mediation)